 - Cosdon Hill – On a sunny day the 360 views from the top of here rival any view in the UK in my opinion.
 The view to the south is breathtaking with a panorama of tors and hills laid out in front of you.
 To the west lies the high ground around Yes Tor and Belstone Tor.
 To the north and east Devon stretches away to the Atlantic Ocean or to Somerset and Exmoor.
 Its a great place.
 There’s also a triple stone row on its eastern slope and good paths south to more tors and stone circles.
 Its also a reasonably easy walk from a number of villages, South Zeal, Sticklepath or Belstone for example with a pub and a pint on offer afterwards.
 A walk that takes in this hill can be found here Cosdon Hill round to Belstone

-- Longaford Tor – The pyramidal shape of this tor makes it stand out from quite a distance away.
-Even with some higher ground around it, it still catches your eye.
+- Higher White Tor – It isn’t just that this is a good outcrop but its the views from here that are just the best.
+The pyramidal shape of Longaford Tor stands out a short distance away.
 The views back along the ridge to Crockern Tor are brilliant, with the West Dart valley to the right.
 Its a reasonably easy tor to get to starting out from Two Bridges and following the grassy ridge to this one, you can then return via the ever popular Wistmans Wood path or follow the Devonport Leat, having crossed the weir.
+I find myself sitting here more than any other tor, just admiring the scenery, plus its the start of the real Dartmoor, with great walks behind this tor to Brown’s House, Rough Tor and Flat Tor.
 A walk including this tor can be found here.
-Longaford Tor and Devonport Leat
+Higher White Tor

 - Roos Tor – Not one of the higher tors however it commands a fabulous view from the summit.
 The wilderness out the back of this tor is reminiscent of a far more isolated place.
 The views across to Great Mis Tor are brilliant, to the south lies the Staple Tors and onto Plymouth Sound.
 Brent Tor can be seen to the west and further into Cornwall.
 The Staple Tors and Cox Tor tend to take most of the footfall in this area meaning Roos Tor can be reasonably quiet.
 Head to the military flagpole and squeeze either through or around a large summit boulder, you end up on a ledge at the back, a perfect platform for admiring the wilderness, Great Mis Tor and the Walkham valley.
 This tor lies right on the edge of the Merrivale firing range, so venture no further north if red flags fly.
 A walk that includes this tor can be found here.
 All Around the Staple Tors